-portusctl is a CLI tool that comes with the provided RPM and it allows administrators to setup and manage their Portus instance.
+portusctl is a CLI tool that comes with the Portus’ RPM (so it’s installed automatically in the official Docker image) and it allows administrators to setup and manage their Portus instance.
 This tool requires root privileges and it has the following commands:

 - setup: configure your Portus instance.
 It accepts a wide variety of flags that can be used to instruct the values to be set for each configurable value and more.

 - make_admin: if called without arguments, it will simply list the usernames that are available.
 Otherwise, if you pass a valid username, then the selected user will become an administrator.

 - rake: run any of the rake tasks defined within Portus.

 - exec: run an arbitrary command within the context of Portus.
 More precisely, it will run the command by wrapping it with a bundler exec call pinned to the context of Portus.